Higher Trace and Berezinian of Matrices over a Clifford Algebra

 \subsection{Preliminaries}

-To find a (formal) explicit expression of the graded determinant, we use an UDL decomposition.
+To find a (formal) explicit expression of the graded determinant, we use an UDL decomposition (i.e., a factorization into an upper unitriangular matrix $U$, a diagonal matrix $D$, and a lower unitriangular matrix $L$).
 For matrices over a not necessarily commutative ring the entries of the UDL factors are tightly related to quasideteminants.
 To ensure independent readability of the present text, we recall the concept of quasideterminants (see \cite{GR91} and \cite{GGRW05} for a more detailed and extensive survey on the subject).